 Appendix 5 – Integrated MPL training course

 Appendix 6 – Modular training courses for the IR

 Appendix 8 – Cross-crediting of the IR part of a class or type rating proficiency check

 Appendix 9 Training, skill test, and proficiency check for MPL, ATP, type and class ratings, and proficiency check for IRS

-Will be of significant benefit for persons involved in the management of pilot training as well as Pilots and Flight Operations Quality Auditors, Flight Operations Inspectors, Regulators and other External Auditors and Interested Parties.
+Will be of significant benefit for persons involved in the management of pilot training as well as Pilots and Flight Operations Quality Auditors, Flight Operations Inspectors, Regulators, and other External Auditors Interested Parties.

 A background in an aviation environment and familiarity with existing Air Crew Regulations will be an advantage.

 To familiarize participants with the new structure and content of the Air Crew regulation (Part FCL).

 What do People Say About Sofema Aviation Services Training?